cbdevnet/midimonster/README.md

 ### The `osc` backend

-This backend will allow read and write access to the Open Sound Control protocol, spoken primarily by visual interface tools and hardware such as TouchOSC.
+This backend offers read and write access to the Open Sound Control protocol, spoken primarily by visual interface tools and hardware such as TouchOSC.

 #### Global configuration